Transportation Alternatives: http://www.fhwa.dot.gov/environment/transportation_alternatives/

 - vegetation management practices in transportation rights-of-way to improve roadway safety, prevent against invasive species, and provide erosion control; and

-- archaeological activities relating to impacts from implementation of a transportation project eligible under this title.
+- archaeological activities relating to impacts from implementation of a transportation project eligible under title 23.

-- address stormwater management, control, and water pollution prevention or abatement related to highway construction or due to highway runoff, including activities described in sections 133(b)(3) [as amended under the FAST Act], 328(a), and 329; or
+- address stormwater management, control, and water pollution prevention or abatement related to highway construction or due to highway runoff, including activities described in sections 23 U.S.C.
+133(b)(3) [as amended under the FAST Act], 328(a), and 329 of title 23; or

 - reduce vehicle-caused wildlife mortality or to restore and maintain connectivity among terrestrial or aquatic habitats (Former 23 U.S.C.
 213(b)(2)-(4)).

 FHWA encourages States and regional transportation planning agencies to enter into contracts and cooperative agreements with qualified youth conservation or service corps.
 See Youth Corps Questions and Answers.

-This page links to other related resources and TE interest organizations.
+This page links to other related resources and interest organizations.